The London Archives: Families and individuals

 Estate records held at The London Archives include the Duke of Bedford's Covent Garden Estate with many of the records relating to the development of the market.
 Other major estate records in this series are those of the Marquess of Northampton at Clerkenwell and Canonbury and the Maryon-Wilson estates in Hampstead and Charlton.
 Notable family collections include those of the Marquess of Anglesey, the Clitherow family of Brentford and the Earl of Jersey, whose papers include correspondence with prominent politicians and literary figures; however the Jersey collection can only be viewed after obtaining written permission.
-The families and Estates series also includes records of over 80 manors, including those owned by Charterhouse School and St Thomas' Hospital, which cover land extending from Essex to Wiltshire and Yorkshire.
+The families and Estates series also includes records of more than 80 manors, including those owned by Charterhouse School and St Thomas' Hospital, which cover land extending from Essex to Wiltshire and Yorkshire.
 Archives of individuals include Mollie Hunte, an influential educational psychologist; Cy Grant, actor, singer, broadcaster, community organiser and activist, who among many other roles voiced Lieutenant Green in Captain Scarlet and the Mysterons; the record office also holds the diary of Robert Hooke, surveyor of the City of London at the time of the Great Fire of 1666 and one of the men appointed to oversee the rebuilding of the City.